brettinternet/homeops/containers/snapraid/README.md

 # SnapRAID

-This SnapRAID image uses [the runner](https://github.com/Chronial/snapraid-runner) to automate the backup syncs.
+This SnapRAID image uses [the runner](https://github.com/Chronial/snapraid-runner) to automate the backup syncs. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and curl are also available.

 ```sh
 docker create -d \